bigcode-project/bigcode-analysis/multi_query_experiments/README.md

     - `MultiQuery1` uses the same hidden states order as in HF and one explicit `reshape`.
 It is the fastest and  is currently ported to HF transformers.
 - `profile_attention_types.py` contains code to run timing experiments.
 Results are in `profile_attention_types.json`.
 - `profile_attention_types_visualise.ipynb` contains graphs.
-- There is uncertainity in if profiler shows accurate times.
+- There is uncertainty about the accuracy times of the profiler.
 Cpu times, through, decrease slightly in proportion, but still remain significant event for bigger tensors.
 Around 33% for sequence length of ~2K.
-However, `MultiQuery1` is fastest and is ported to HF tranformers.
+However, `MultiQuery1` is the fastest and is ported to HF transformers.

 # Profiling of multi head vs multi query attention in HF transformers
 - Implementaion code is [here](`https://github.com/bigcode-project/transformers/tree/multi_query`)